RINEARN/exevalator/rust/README.md

 <a id="credits"></a>
 ## Credits

-- Rust is registered trademarks of Oracle and/or its affiliates.
+- Rust is registered trademarks of Mozilla Foundation and/or its affiliates

 - Microsoft Windows is either a registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.